absmach/magistrala/tools/provision/README.md

-# Mainflux Things and Channels Provisioning Tool
+# Magistrala Things and Channels Provisioning Tool

 A simple utility to create a list of channels and things connected to these channels with possibility to create certificates for mTLS use case.

-This tool is useful for testing, and it creates a TOML format output (on stdout, can be redirected into the file as needed) that can be used by Mainflux MQTT benchmarking tool (`mqtt-bench`).
+This tool is useful for testing, and it creates a TOML format output (on stdout, can be redirected into the file as needed) that can be used by Magistrala MQTT benchmarking tool (`mqtt-bench`).

 ## Installation
 ```